lilydjwg/fcitx.vim/README.md

 If you are using `fcitx5-rime` (which has its own state), `let g:fcitx5_rime = 1` in your `.vimrc`.

+The `FcitxCurrentIM()` function can be used to get current IM's name.

 Links:

 * [git repo](https://github.com/lilydjwg/fcitx.vim)